deep-spin/it-iwslt-2025/README.md

 # it-iwslt-2025

+[![arxiv preprint](https://img.shields.io/badge/arXiv-2208.01575-b31b1b.svg)](https://arxiv.org/abs/2506.17019)

 Code for the paper "Instituto de Telecomunicações at IWSLT 2025: Aligning Small-Scale Speech and Language Models for Speech-to-Text Learning"

-[![arxiv preprint](https://img.shields.io/badge/arXiv-2208.01575-b31b1b.svg)](https://arxiv.org/abs/2506.17019)

 > [!NOTE]
-> We are working to release an improved training and inference codebase for our model.
+> We are working to release an improved training and inference codebase.
-> In this repository, you will only find the model implementation and training code and configs for the IWSLT submission.
+> In this repository, you will only find the model implementation and training code and configs for our IWSLT 2025 submission.

 ## Project Structure